hydroper-jet/lang/spec/1.0/source/src/overview/jetpm.md

 The package manifest allows mapping of executable scripts, as well as their dependencies.

-Scripts are executed in the Node.js® platform; therefore they implicitly use the `http://ns.nodejs.org/2009` registry namespace.
+Scripts are executed in the Node.js® platform; therefore they implicitly use the `http://ns.nodejs.org/2009` platform.

 JetPM constants are propagated from the containing package to the script, allowing equivalent conditional compilation in the script sources.